pingcap/community/incubator/README.md

 - Fails to graduate within 12 months.
 - Fails to make a release for 3 months.

-A warning email will be sent 3 weeks before the retirement to the Project Members and the Mentor(s).
-A project can be re-incubated after retirement but must go through the Incubation Process from the beginning, the same as any new project.
+A reminder email will be sent 3 weeks before retirement.
+A project can be re-incubated after retirement but must go through the incubation process from the beginning, the same as any new project.
+Retirement of the project indicates the retirement of the members and mentors in the project.

 ## Benefits